Share the article

 Multidrug-resistant bacteria

-Some bacteria are resistant to many different antibiotics; they are multidrug-resistant.
-Multidrug-resistant bacteria can be difficult to treat and facilitates spread of antibiotic resistance.
+Some bacteria are resistant to many different antibiotics - they are multidrug-resistant.
+Multidrug-resistant bacteria can be difficult to treat and facilitate spread of antibiotic resistance.

 Multidrug-resistant bacteria

-When a single bacterium is resistant to more than one antibiotic it is said to be multidrug-resistant.
-This can occur in two distinct ways.
+When a bacterium is resistant to at least one antibiotic in three (or more) different antibiotic classes it is said to be multidrug-resistant.
+This can happen in two separate ways.

 • A bacterium can have several different resistance genes, each providing resistance to a particular antibiotic.
 Accumulation of resistance genes often takes place on small DNA-pieces called plasmids that can be transferred between bacteria in a single event.
 Read more under Plasmids and co-selection.